siekmanj/sieknet/README.md

 This project has no mandatory dependencies and is written completely from scratch - all you need to compile and run this code is `gcc` or any C compiler.

+This repo is no longer being maintained because I am in the process of rewriting this project.
+You can find the new version here: https://github.com/siekmanj/sieknet_2.0

 ##### Contents
  - [But why?](#purpose)